Overcome Your Fear of Dentist or Your Dental Phobia with the Calming Environment at Barron Family Dental in Thornton, CO

 Focusing on breathing exercises or meditation practices not only helps you shift your focus from the dental treatment but can help you relax, overall, for a more calming experience.
 Slowing your breath and heart rate are ways to help overcome fear.
 Distract yourself with a stress ball or find a dentist that offers a more relaxing environment where you can listen to music or watch videos during treatment.

-Because oral health is so important to your overall health, if fears are just too overpowering, talk to your dentist about what sedation options are available.
+Because oral health is so important to your overall health, if fears are just too overpowering, talk to us about what sedation options are available.
 Some sedatives can be used to calm you before coming into the appointment while others are available for use during a checkup, cleaning or treatment.
-Your dentist wants you to have a successful treatment and is available to advise on what sedation options would work best for you.

 If you’re still nervous about visiting us, please call us at (303) 284-6463, and find a little comfort in some of our patient reviews.
 Our amazing dental team and office staff are here to allay any fear of the dentist you may still have!